ViChungg/weatherapp/README.md

 ## Getting Started

-Download the repository and run main.exe.

-Alternatively, download the repository and run the main.py file.
+Download the repository and run the main.py file.
 In order to do this, the user must have the prerequisites below installed.

 ### Prerequisites